DANS-KNAW/easy-sword2/README.md

 The clients has two options for dividing up a deposit in partial deposits:

   * make every partial deposit a valid zip file, containing some of the bag's files.
-In this case, upon receiving the final deposit, `easy-deposit` will unzip all the partial deposits to a single directory to create the resulting bag.
+In this case, upon receiving the final deposit, `easy-sword2` will unzip all the partial deposits to a single directory to create the resulting bag.
     The client must therefore take care not to "overwrite" files from a previous partial deposit, as this will lead to undefined behavior.
 The client selects this option by using the `Content-Type: application/zip` header.
   * create a single zip file, split it up into chunks and send each chunk as a partial deposit.
-In this case, upon receiving the final deposit, `easy-deposit` will concatenate all the partial deposits to recreate the zip file and unzip this file to create the resulting bag.
+In this case, upon receiving the final deposit, `easy-sword2` will concatenate all the partial deposits to recreate the zip file and unzip this file to create the resulting bag.
 The client must specify the intended order of the parts by extending the file name the Content-Diposition header with a dot and a sequence number, e.g., `Content-Disposition: attachment; filename=example-bag.zip.part.3` for the third partial deposit.
 The client selects